Kabelkim/Nanoscience-MSc/README.md

 atoms.set_calculator(calc)
 atoms.get_potential_energy()
 ```
-The calc descriptor, uses the input from earlier and combines them.
-Then the DFT is using these parameters and calculating the desired outcome, in this case the potential energies.
-It is crucial to both perform the DFT calculation before and after attaching the adsorbate to get information about the interactions.
+The calc descriptor uses the input from earlier and combines them.
+Then the DFT is using these parameters and calculates the desired outcome, in this case, the potential energies.
+It is crucial to perform the DFT calculation before and after attaching the adsorbate to get information about the interactions.

 ### Cluster parameters
 To run DFT calculations using GPAW on a high-performance cluster, several key parameters needs to be considered.
 These parameters help allocate computational resources efficiently and optimize the execution of the DFT calculations.